javierclavijo/TandemCloneBackend/devlog.md

 Edit 3: I've revised the channel endpoints before making them, and I think the endpoints will be simpler this time around.
 Create and update controllers are already made, so I shouldn't even make tests for them.
 So that leaves me with the membership controllers --add user, delete user, update user.
 Actually, now that I think of it, it sounds a lot easier to make a membership ViewSet and disable paths.
 It would go like this:

 - Create: POST /membership
 - Update: PATCH /membership/pk
 - Delete: DELETE /membership/pk

 That means I should just add membership URLs to ChannelMembershipSerializer.

+`09/03/2022`

+Yesterday I started implementing the channel membership controllers, although I was unable to actually get them to work --not that there's any problem, just that I didn't have the time.
+I'll try to